ulixee/hero/website/docs/BasicInterfaces/Interactions.md

 # Interactions

-Every SecretAgent instance has an `interact()` method, which allow you to control the mouse and keyboard. `Interactions` are simple key/value objects you pass into this method:
+Every Agent instance has an `interact()` method, which allow you to control the mouse and keyboard. `Interactions` are simple key/value objects you pass into this method:

 ```js
 agent.interact({ move: [100, 356] });